-Schedule 1 and Schedule 2 of the report must be filed in .xlsx format using the Excel templates developed by the CSA.
+Schedule 1 and Schedule 2 of the report must be filed in .xlsx format using the Excel templates adopted and published by the CSA.
 The Excel templates are available on the website of each CSA member and at the links below.

-- Schedule 1 template5 - Schedule 2 template6
+- Schedule 1 template - Schedule 2 template